Home / Blog / How To Remove a Business From Google: Complete Guide

 Is It Possible To Delete a Google Business Profile Page?

-Yes, it is possible to remove a listing from Google Business Profile, but the process depends on the reason for removal.
-If the business has closed permanently or moved to a new location, the owner can request to have the listing removed from Google Maps and other results.
+Yes, it is possible to delete a Google Business Profile but the process depends on the reason for removal.
+If the business has closed permanently or moved to a new location then the owner can request that the listing be removed from Google Maps and other results.

 When Should You Remove Your Google Business Profile?